 Lahore: The Punjab Assembly Public Accounts Committee on Thursday grilled vice chancellors of two universities for not sending embezzlement cases to the Anti-Corruption Establishment.

 The PAC-I meeting was held at the committee room of the assembly with its chairman, Chaudhry Zaheeruddin, in the chair.

 The contractor has allegedly embezzled the amount and a case has been pending in the court against him.
-The PAC ordered an inquiry into the
+The PAC ordered an inquiry into the matter.

 The committee also examined eight audit paras pertaining to objections on an amount of Rs932 million of the Punjab University and sought an explanation from its vice chancellor.

-"The PAC observed that the universities should directly refer embezzlement cases to the Anti-Corruption Establishment instead of referring them to the committees," Hasan Murtaza said while talking to
+"The PAC observed that the universities should directly refer embezzlement cases to the Anti-Corruption Establishment instead of referring them to the committees," Hasan Murtaza said while talking to Dawn.

 Both vice chancellors gave explanations to the audit paras.